AcaAac/STAR-eX/README.md

 This project includes a Leap Motion Controller that tracks hand movements, a custom 3D-printed manipulator that moves the fingers, and Unity for simulation and testing purposes.
 The manipulator assists with both Active Mirror (AM) and Passive Mirror (P) conditions, as well as Kinesthetic (K) Therapy, offering a valuable tool for motor rehabilitation and control.

 ## Requirements
-To set up and run this project, you will need the following components:

 ### Hardware
 - **Leap Motion Controller** – A device that tracks hand motion.
 - **3D-Printed Parallel Manipulator (RIGHT Hand)** – A robotic system to assist in finger movements.
 (Refer to the [GitHub repository](https://github.com/BerkeleyCurtis/EECS249_HapticGlove) for instructions.)